Hi Kylie, you were heavily involved in producing the content for the new Advanced Training course. Can you tell us how the leadership element evolved?

 Knowing your why is about finding out what makes you and your teaching unique, and we spend a lot of time on this in Advanced Training.
 We ask, how are you going to show up today?
 What’s the thing that you bring?
 It’s about uncovering what it is that makes you tick – what drives you to do the things that you do.

 Understanding your driver is what ensures longevity in teaching.
-I’ve been an Instructor for 25 years, and my why has changed over the years – what I had in my 20s is not what I have in my 50s.
-I used to be all about perfect technique and pushing for perfection.
+I’ve been an Instructor for 28 years, and my why has changed over the years – what I had in my 20s is not what I have now.
+My why used to be all about technique and pushing for perfection.
 Now - I’m genuinely grateful that my members show up!
 My mentality is completely different.

 In the trials for Advanced Training, we found that Instructors’ whys could change over the course.
 So you might start by saying, “I love being on stage”, but then you dig deeper, and it might actually be around something completely different.
 You keep peeling back the layers until you find what it is that really matters to you.

 How has your why changed over the years?

 My why now is around contributing.
 I get my sense of self-worth and purpose from contributing, it’s what drives me and fills me up and makes me feel good everyday – kind of like a healthy drug!

 Years ago, my focus was always around technique because I was an ex-dancer, but that’s changed and evolved with time.
 I remember the class where I decided I wasn’t just going to be a technical teacher any more – I made that switch to being more open and authentic.
 One day I was teaching BODYBALANCE/BODYFLOW and suddenly I started to really hear and feel the music and emotions and all these words came out and I was like, woah, where did that come from?
 But it was because I had realised that I needed to be myself.
 And I thought, if I’m feeling this stuff, then other people are feeling it too, and it’s nothing to be ashamed of.
 It was important for me to express that.